 - People with physical and mental disabilities

-- Children and youth (tutoring, sports and recreation, etc)
+- Children and youth (through tutoring, sports and recreation, etc)

 Summer Study in Dublin Volunteer Service Examples

 The following are examples of agencies where students have served in the past or may be able to serve.
 Other service placements may be available.
 Your placement will be determined by community and agency needs, as well as your interests, goals, and skills.

 After-School Clubhouse for At-Risk Youth in Inner-City Dublin